ibm-cloud-docs/BlockStorage/data-portability.md

 - The planning and execution for setting up alternative infrastructure on different cloud providers or on-premises software that provide similar capabilities to the {{site.data.keyword.IBM_notm}} services.
 - The planning and execution for the porting of the required application code on the alternative infrastructure, including the adaptation of your application code, deployment automation, and so on.
-- The conversion of the exported data and configuration to the format that's required by the alternative infrastructure and adapted applications.
+- The conversion of the exported data and configuration to the format that is required by the alternative infrastructure and adapted applications.

 To find out more about responsibility ownership for using {{site.data.keyword.cloud}} products between {{site.data.keyword.IBM_notm}} and the customer, see [Shared responsibilities for {{site.data.keyword.cloud_notm}} products](/docs/overview?topic=overview-shared-responsibilities).

-## Data export procedures
+## Data exporting procedures
 {: #data-portability-procedures}

-When you create a strategy for migrating {{site.data.keyword.blockstorageshort}} or {{site.data.keyword.filestorage_short}} data to another target storage platform, whether that is on premises or another cloud provider, many factors must be considered to facilitate a successful outcome.
+When you create a strategy for migrating {{site.data.keyword.blockstorageshort}} or {{site.data.keyword.filestorage_short}} data to another target storage platform (on premises or another cloud provider), many factors must be considered to facilitate a successful outcome.

 Each migration scenario is different.
 Capture the requirements and any special considerations for your use case.
-Each migration scenario includes factors such as the type of data that are being migrated, the data availability, data compatibility, target storage environment requirements, and so on.
 {: important}

 1. Identify the type of data that you intend to migrate.
 You must validate the compatibility of the storage services that are available between the source and target storage environments to help make the workload transition upon completion of the migration process seamless.